-The Woods Hole Oceanographic Institution's Geodynamics Program is an integrated program that fosters interdisciplinary research in the earth sciences among faculty, students and postdoctoral fellows.
-It is centered around an annual spring semister seminar series that focus on a common theme from the perspective of a wide variety of different disciplines.
+The Woods Hole Oceanographic Institution's Geodynamics Program is an integrated program that fosters interdisciplinary research in the earth and life sciences among faculty, students and postdoctoral fellows.
+It is centered around an annual spring semester seminar series that focus on a common theme from the perspective of a wide variety of different disciplines.
 Traditionally these have ranged from geophysical fluid dynamics, solid earth geochemistry to geobiology.
-Past topics have included such themes as "The Geological and Biological Evolution of the Ocean Lithosphere", "The Early Earth", "Tectonics and Global Change", "Ice", "Plumes vesus Plates", and "Fluid Flow in the Earth".
+Past topics have included such themes as "The Geological and Biological Evolution of the Ocean Lithosphere", "The Early Earth", "Tectonics and Global Change", "Ice", "Plumes versus Plates", and "Fluid Flow in the Earth".
 A wide variety of students and scientists from all the Institution's research departments attend the seminar series, with the heaviest participation traditionally coming from Geology & Geophysics, Physical Oceanography, and Marine Chemistry and Geochemistry.

 Connected to the seminar series is an annual study tour to visit critical geological locations related to the Program's theme that year.
 The first purpose of the field trip is to provide marine scientists, particularly students a broad geological background from which to interpret observations made in the oceans where data are largely acquired by remote sensing.
 Students, postdocs and faculty who regularly attend these trips over the last 6 years, have visited fossil ocean crust in the Oregon coast ranges and Cyprus, active volcanoes in Hawaii, continental rifting in the western United States, and present day plate spreading and glaciation in Iceland.
 The second and equally important purpose of these trips is to foster extended interactions between students, students and faculty, and between faculty away from the distractions of the Institution.